gajjalavaishnavi1898-sudo/student-marks-prediction/README.md

 ## Project Description
 This project predicts the final marks of a student based on:
+- Study Hours
+- Attendance (%)
 - Internal Marks
-- Attendance
-- Study Hours

 ## Technologies Used
 - Python
 - NumPy
 - Scikit-learn

+## Project Files
+- main.py → Main program file
+- dataset.csv → Dataset used for training (if applicable)

 ## How to Run the Project